CruxConnect/crux-docs/_includes/product/response/sku.md

 : (array) Array of Price Tier objects on this SKU

 product_images
 : (array) Array of product image objects for the SKU.
-Each object contains a uuid, url, width, and height of the image.
+Each object contains a uuid, uri, uri_type, width, and height of the image.

+product_videos
+: (array) Array of product video objects for the SKU.
+Each object contains a uuid, uri, and uri_type of the video.

 measurements
 : (object) The Measurements object contains sku measurements object and a package measurements object.